 The other issue is that the number of applications, pendency, allowance, and other factors in prosecution are not static in art units.
-For instance, a law firm may have been able to obtain patents for a client quickly in a given art unit and in another art unit it may be longer.
+For instance, a law firm may have been able to obtain patents for a client quickly in a given art unit, and in another art unit, it may take longer.
 The same can be said for each art unit.
 For instance, looking at Foley & Lardner LLP:

 1786 |